GuenterQuast/mimoCoRB/builddoc/index.rst

-A sequence diagram of a a typical application, shown below, illustrates illustrates the interplay and dependencies of the classes described above.
+A sequence diagram of a a typical application, shown below, illustrates the interplay and dependencies of the classes described above.
 The script *run_daq.py* creates an instance of *run_mimoDAQ* and starts its *run()*-method.
 The interction with the user-supplied filter functions is handled by methods of the class *buffer_control*.